-FLOYD CARTER straightens up.
+FLOYD CARTER

-FLOYD CARTER (CONT'D) Take more than a couple bullets to kill old Forrest, you oughta know that by now.
+He gonna make it.
+Take more than a couple bullets to kill old Forrest, you oughta know that by now.
 You take care now, Jack.
-Come see me sometime.
+When you're up and running, come see me sometime.

 FLOYD CARTER and THE MEN file out.
-JACK slowly turns his head and looks at the bible laying there, a tip of paper protruding like a bookmark.
-He reaches over, opens the bible and looks at the piece of paper.
+JACK slowly turns his head and looks at the bible laying there.
+He reaches up feebly and places his hand on top of it.

 INT.
-HOSPITAL, ROCKY MOUNT - DAY
+HOSPITAL, ROCKY MOUNT - DAY - MOMENTS LATER

 FORREST lies in a hospital bed, his long, hatchet face, pale and intense.
-He wears a dressing gown, gauze bandages visible on his chest.
+Gauze bandages visible on his chest.
 His eyes are closed.
-JACK sits next to him in a chair, reading softly from the bible that BERTHA brought him.